GoncaloEsteves/-Parallel-Computing-Paradigms/README.md

 # Parallel-Computing-Paradigms
-Exercises and Work Assignment developed in virtue of the subject.
+Exercises and Work Assignments developed in virtue of the subject.